ku-sldg/plih/_simple/3-Adding-Booleans.md

 ## Interpreter

 Finally.
-We have abstract syntax generated from concrete syntax and can now write our interpreter.
+We have abstract syntax defined from concrete syntax and can now write our interpreter.
 This involves extending the `AE` `eval` function to include new cases for the new Boolean operations.
 The initial definition is:

 ```haskell
 eval :: ABE -> Maybe ABE